hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_event_subscription.html.markdown

 A `webhook_endpoint` supports the following:

-* `url` - (Required) Specifies the url of the webhook where the Event Subscription will recieve events.
+* `url` - (Required) Specifies the url of the webhook where the Event Subscription will receive events.

 ---